 Pregnant After Vasectomy

 The Pearl Index (measuring the safety of contraceptive methods) for vasectomies is approx. 0.1-0.15.
-This means that annually, one to two women in 1,000, who rely on vasectomy for contraception, will get pregnant.
+This means that one to two women in 1,000 who rely on vasectomy for contraception will get pregnant.

-Even after a vasectomy, which is supposed to result in infertility, pregnancies can still occur.
+Even after a vasectomy, which is supposed to result in male infertility, pregnancies can still occur.

 - Sperm, present in the seminal vesicle or the seminal duct at the time of the procedure, may still be in the semen.
 This sperm would be capable of fertilization weeks, or even months, after the vasectomy.
 Therefore, it is common practice to have a semen analysis two months after the procedure to determine whether the sterilization was successful.
 Meanwhile, backup birth control methods are used.
 If this is not taken into consideration, pregnancy may occur.

-The Pearl index is slightly higher for tubal ligations (0.2 - 0.3) than for vasectomies.
-This means two to three in 1,000 women become pregnant after having their fallopian tubes sealed off or severed (tubes tied).
+The Pearl Index is slightly higher for tubal ligations (0.2 - 0.3) than for vasectomies.
+This means two to three in 1,000 women become pregnant after having their fallopian tubes cauterized or severed (tubes tied).